AlexBand-Pro/expence-tracker/README.md

 ### ⚙️ Set Monthly Cap

-- Click the **Settings** button
+- Click the **Monthly Cap** button
 - Enter your monthly cap and save
-- If new expenses exceed the cap, a warning will be shown
+- If new expenses exceed the cap for the current month, a warning will be shown

 ### 🎨 Toggle Theme